napari/napari-plugin-devtools/README.md

 `pip install pep517 && python -m pep517.build .`).
 The validator
 checks that all packages built under dist are correctly tagged with classifier "Framework :: napari".
-This is advisable for most plugins unless you wish your plugin remain hidden to typical end users.
+This is advisable for most plugins unless you do not want your plugin to appear in the built-in plugin installation tool.

 `npd --validate-functions` verifies that after the plugin is installed to current python environment, typically done through `pip install -e .`,